georgekosmidis/SimpleNeuralNetwork/README.md

 * One model with low accuracy to calculate XOR (_AI.Modeling/Modelers/XORModeler.cs_)

 ### Math Methods
-Two available methods, Sigmoid and HyperTan, depending on the model.<br />
+Two available methods depending on the model.<br />
-_Sigmoid as output method is in in the range of 0 to 1, so input/ouput data must me normalized  from 0 to 1_<br />
+* _Sigmoid_ as output method is in in the range of 0 to 1, so input/ouput data must me normalized  from 0 to 1
-_HyperTan is in in the range of -1 to 1, so input/ouput data must me normalized from -1 to 1_
+* _HyperTan_ is in in the range of -1 to 1, so input/ouput data must me normalized from -1 to 1

 ### Program.cs
 Working example of how to train the Neural Network to add and substract three decimals